Hydrolyzed Vegetable Protein (SOYA)

 How Hydrolysed Protein is created?

-The procedure involved in boiling foods such as soy, corn, or wheat in hydrochloric acid(HCL) and then neutralizing the boiled solution with sodium hydroxide(NaOH).
-The acid breaks down the protein in vegetable into their component amino acids.
+The procedure involved boiling foods such as soy, corn, or wheat in hydrochloric acid(HCL) and then neutralizing the boiled solution with sodium hydroxide(NaOH).
+The acid breaks down the protein in vegetables into their component amino acids.
 When producing hydrolyzed proteins, the chemical breakdown of the proteins may result in the formation of free glutamates.

 Soucres of Hydrolysed Vegetable Protein